Armanino White Paper

 April 22, 2019

-This means that accounting and financial planning and analysis (FP&A) teams are often buried by the rekeying of data, manual reconciliations, uneven workloads, and copying and pasting data and formulas for reporting — a direct obstacle both to getting the time to deliver on more strategic value to the business, and to retraining and retaining top talent.
+This means, for example, that accounting and financial planning and analysis (FP&A) teams are often buried by the rekeying of data, manual reconciliations, uneven workloads, and copying and pasting data and formulas for reporting — a direct obstacle both to getting the time to deliver on more strategic value to the business and to retaining top talent.
+Sales and marketing professionals are often constrained on how they can personalize their interactions with customers and how they can deliver insights to the rest of the business on customer trends.

-Creating a coordinated plan around on-premise delivery across all of the apps needed by a business used to be almost impossible.
-Long deployments, painful upgrades, and virtually no connectivity between apps made piecemeal deployment de rigueur.
+Creating a coordinated plan across all of the solutions needed by a business used to be almost impossible.
+Long deployments, painful upgrades and virtually no connectivity between apps made piecemeal deployment the norm.

-No longer.
-Thanks to the speed with which cloud apps are now deployed, the wide availability of packaged integration, and the ease of use that enables business owners to make changes, finance leaders are now equipped to architect and evolve to an integrated finance tech stack.
-This shift in turn provides the analytics and automation that are essential for modern finance organizations.
+But no longer.
+Thanks to the efficiency with which cloud-based enterprise resource planning (ERP), customer relationship management (CRM) and other business systems are now deployed, the wide availability of packaged integrations, and the ease of use that enables business owners to make changes, business leaders are now equipped to architect and evolve to an integrated tech stack.
+This shift in turn provides the analytics and automation that are essential for helping your organization stay relevant and competitive.

-Today’s typical finance technology landscape has evolved organically, rather than by design.
-In many organizations, the rapid change in technology over the past few years has led to a diverse array of legacy apps, ad hoc cloud deployments, and a significant number of stubborn spreadsheet processes.
+Today’s typical business technology landscape has evolved organically, rather than by design.
+In many organizations, the rapid change in technology over the past few years has led to a diverse array of legacy apps, ad hoc cloud deployments and a significant number of stubborn spreadsheet processes, among other challenges.

 Transactional Transformation Varies

-Whether you’re using older, on-premise accounting apps or newer cloud accounting apps like Sage Intacct or NetSuite, many manual integration points remain.
-Employee-facing financial processes such as purchasing or travel and expense management vary from spreadsheets to hard copies to HR-centric proprietary web apps and cloud apps like Concur.
+Whether you’re using older, on-premise systems or newer cloud apps, many manual integration points remain.
+Employee-facing processes such as purchasing or travel and expense management vary from spreadsheets to hard copies to HR-centric proprietary web apps and cloud apps.

 Integration Is Limited

-Apps usually don’t connect with each other, and rely on proprietary integrations or spreadsheet-based “solutions” that are either error-prone or have limited usefulness.
-Whether processing incoming sales orders from Salesforce, reconciling transactions between the accounting system and bank/credit card systems, or performing three-way matches across POs, invoices and receipts, systems integration is often lacking.
+Apps usually don’t connect with each other and rely on proprietary integrations or spreadsheet-based “solutions” that are either error-prone or have limited usefulness.
+Whether processing incoming sales orders, reconciling transactions between the accounting system and bank/credit card systems, or performing three-way matches across POs, invoices and receipts, systems integration is often lacking.

 Stubborn Spreadsheet Processes Abound